 YES, once again, record keeping is essential.
-You must show the per diems as band expenses in the bands accounting and claim it on band members’ personal income taxes.
-Your accountant will ask you about meals because, unlike other band expenses, only 50% is deductible.
+You must show the per diems as band expenses in the band’s accounting and claim it on band member’s personal income taxes.
+Your accountant will ask you about meals because, unlike other band expenses, only 50% is deductable.

 So, how much is reasonable to pay for a per diem?

 The answer primarily depends on how much money the band has and expects to make.
 Some bands pay as low as $5 per day, others go as high as $50.
 The government (General Services Administration) sets its per diem rates by location, assuming some parts of the country are more expensive than others.
-In my area that rate is $47.
+For example, in my area that rate is $47 per day.
 Obviously most Christian bands cannot even come close to that amount.
-Do what makes sense for your band. $5 per day is not much but better than nothing.
+Do what makes sense for your band. $5 per day is not much but it is better than nothing.
 A promise of $50 per day that the members do not actually receive is worse than $5 because the band members do not bring enough extra money to cover their food expenses.
 So, be realistic and truthful about how much the band can afford.

 The most important thing is to discuss what you plan to do before the need to provide food arises.
-Be sure to include a discussion on who qualifies for per diems and when the band should pay for some else’s meal.
+Be sure to include a discussion on who qualifies for per diems and when the band should pay for someone else’s meal.
 Agree on a plan and stick to it.
-When you get back, reevaluate the plan and revise it for the next time.
-You will, eventually find the system that works best for your music ministry.
+When you get back from each tour, reevaluate the plan and revise it for the next time.
+You will eventually find the system that works best for your music ministry.

 Click Here for more ways to save money on food while on the road.